COMPARING AGREEABLE GRAY TO SIMILAR POPULAR SHADES

 This question is open to perception.
 Agreeable Gray is hardly EVER too beige for my clients but is occasionally too gray.
 If your room is north-facing, you might need a bit more warmth.
 However, it can be a GREAT moderator for an overly warm south-facing space!

-IS AGREEABLE GRAY A GOOD COLOUR FOR KITCHEN CABINETS?
+IS AGREEABLE GRAY A GOOD COLOR FOR KITCHEN CABINETS?

-HECK, yes, Agreeable Gray is a GORGEOUS cabinet colour, as long as it suits the surrounding finishes (countertop, flooring, wall colour, etc…), as shown in this kitchen below…
+HECK, yes, Agreeable Gray is a GORGEOUS cabinet color, as long as it suits the surrounding finishes (countertop, flooring, wall color, etc…), as shown in this kitchen below…

 To learn MORE about Agreeable Gray, check out its ONE-ON-ONE interview HERE.